 Back to Diet and arthritis

 You get most of your vitamins and minerals from the food you eat rather than from supplements.
 Not having enough (a deficiency) of some vitamins and minerals seems to be linked with arthritis progressing more quickly.
-The most important vitamins and minerals to think about if you have arthritis are highlighted below.
+The most important vitamins and minerals to think about if you have arthritis are calcium, vitamin D and iron.

 Calcium is important for keeping your bones healthy.
 Calcium deficiency increases your risk of osteoporosis, which is particularly common in women after the menopause.
 You may also be at risk of developing osteoporosis if you're taking steroids on a long-term basis.
 A lack of calcium in your diet can also increase your risk of developing a condition called osteomalacia.